zikai1/SuperquadricFitting/README.md

 ## Contact
 If you have any problem, please contact us via <zhaomingyang@amss.ac.cn>.
 We greatly appreciate everyone's feedback and insights.
 Please do not hesitate to get in touch!

+## Acknowledgement
+We would like to thank and acknowledge referenced codes from [EMS: A probabilistic approach for superquadric recovery]([https://markdown.com.cn](https://github.com/bmlklwx/EMS-superquadric_fitting)).

 <!--
 ## Citation
 Please consider citing our work if you find it useful: